Zineddine-Tighidet/prog-dist/README.md

 - Open a terminal on `psql` and run the script `db.sql`.
 - Open another terminal and run `npm run devStart`
 - You can now use the app at `localhost:3000`

+## To run the application on a Kubernetes cluster:
+### **Important:** make sure to have minikube installed on your machine and enough space on your disk to pull the images
+- **First** : launch a k8s cluster wite : minikube start ( that could take some time so you can make to yourself a coffee)
+- **Second** : launch Deployments and Services with : source launch.sh ( that could aussi take some time because then pods need to start )
+- **Third** : A new page should open in your favorite browser, enjoy the planets !